THE ULTIMATE PLUS SIZE

 Type III PFD (Personal Flotation Device)

-Your PFD, commonly referred to as a life jacket, is for all our interisland boat rides and boat activities including kayaking and is required for all participants.
+This item is mandatory - and you’ll be so glad you’ve brought your own with all of our boat rides.
+A PFD, commonly referred to as a life jacket, is required for all inter-island open water transports and boating activities including kayaking.
+(You do not need to wear one during snorkeling if you feel comfortable with your swimming abilities.)
 When sizing your PFD, measure the widest part of your chest to ensure proper fit.
 Check out the Onyx MoveVent (which fits chest sizes up to 56”) and the Yukon Sport Paddle Life Vest (which fits chest sizes up to 70”)

 During your adventure, you’ll be in and out of the water a lot.
 You’ll need a dry bag to bring with you to keep your gear dry, especially while kayaking.
 We recommend the Sea to Summit 5 L Big River dry bag or similar.
-Whatever bag you get, make sure it’s waterproof (NOT water resistant).
+Whatever bag you get, make sure it’s waterproof (NOT water resistant) and try testing it before you leave home - you can put a piece of paper in the bag and then submerge in water.

 TREKKING POLES

-These are MANDATORY, and a life (and knee) saver on varied terrain!
+These are mandatory, and a life (and knee) saver on varied terrain!
 Make sure they are collapsible, for easy stashing, and simple to adjust for up and downhill.
-Check out our favs at Leki.
+Check out our faves at Leki.
+Please bring rubber tips for better grip on lava rocks (and to protect the rock).
+Metal tips are fine for the Sierra Negra hike.

-BONUS: You get 15% off Leki poles for being a part of the WHOA family!
-Just use this special link to see our fav poles and save!
+BONUS: You get 20% off Leki poles for being a part of the WHOA family!
+Just use this special link and your discount will be automatically applied.
+(For free shipping use code FREE99 at checkout.)

-An all around great item to always have with you!
+A versatile item to always have with you!
 You can use it as a neck gaiter, head band, sweat rag, etc. Plus, there are so many different fun designs to choose from!
-If you get a buff ensure it has UV protection.
+If you get a buff to wear around your neck, make sure it has UV protection.

-Important for when the sun sets at camp.
-Start the trip with fresh batteries, and bring a spare set just in case.
+A headlamp is helpful to have as the sun sets early on the equator.
+Bring a rechargeable headlamp or if it’s battery powered start the trip with fresh batteries and bring a spare set just in case.
 We love Black Diamond.

 POLARIZED SUNGLASSES